vehicle-lang/vehicle/HACKING.md

   - Add `-O0` to `ghc-options` to `library` in `vehicle.cabal`.

-  - Add `-O0 -prof -fprof-auto -with-rtsopts=-p` to `ghc-options` for the relevant test-suite (e.g. `vehicle-executable-tests`) in `vehicle.cabal`.
+  - Add `-prof -fprof-auto -with-rtsopts=-p` to `ghc-options` for the relevant test-suite (e.g. `vehicle-executable-tests`) in `vehicle.cabal`.

 ## 7. Documentation